 $ sudo dmidecode -t 1 $ sudo dmidecode --type system

 The -t or –type option can take either a keyword or a type id.
-There are multiple types of ids for several components.
-For example, the system type has ids 1, 12, 15, 23, 32.
+There are multiple types of IDs for several components.
+For example, the system type has IDs 1, 12, 15, 23, and 32.
 Type 12 represents System Configuration Options, 15 represents System Event Log, 23 represents System Reset, and System Boot is represented by 32.

 22. Display Baseboard Properties

 The baseboard properties are represented by DMI types 2, 10, and 41.
-Type 2 provides overall baseboard properties, whereas the latter two gives information about onboard devices.
+Type 2 provides overall baseboard properties, whereas the latter two give information about onboard devices.

 $ sudo dmidecode --type 2 $ sudo dmidecode --type baseboard